L2jLiga/fastify-decorators/lib/docs/Request-Handlers.md

 | options | [`RouteConfig`] | no       | Config for route which will be passed to Fastify |

-Finally after applying decorator with options your handler will look like:
+Finally, after applying decorator with options your handler will look like:
 ```typescript
 import { ALL, RequestHandler } from 'fastify-decorators';